Cookware and bakeware: Non‑stick and ceramic coatings

-Steel or aluminum cooking pans can be coated with a substance such as polytetrafluoroethylene (PTFE, often referred to with the genericized trademark Teflon) in order to minimize food sticking to the pan surface.
+Steel or aluminum cooking pans can be coated with a substance, such as polytetrafluoroethylene (PTFE, often referred to with the genericized trademark Teflon), in order to minimize food sticking to the pan surface.
 There are advantages and disadvantages to such a coating.
 Coated pans are easier to clean than most non-coated pans, and require little or no additional oil or fat to prevent sticking, a property that helps to produce lower fat food.
 On the other hand, some sticking is required to cause sucs to form, so a non-stick pan cannot be used where a pan sauce is desired.
 Non-stick coatings tend to degrade over time and are susceptible to damage.
 Using metal implements, harsh scouring pads, or chemical abrasives can damage or destroy cooking surface.

 Non-stick pans must not be overheated.
 The coating is stable at normal cooking temperatures, even at the smoke point of most oils.
-However, if a non-stick pan is heated while empty its temperature may quickly exceed 260 C, above which the non-stick coating may begin to deteriorate, changing color and losing its non-stick properties., the non-stick coating will rapidly decompose and emit toxic fumes, which are especially dangerous to birds, and may cause polymer fume fever in human beings.
+However, if a non-stick pan is heated while empty its temperature may quickly exceed 260 C, above which the non-stick coating may begin to deteriorate, changing color and losing its non-stick properties.

+Diamond over carbon steel

+Vacuum-brazed diamond cookware is produced by bonding diamond particles to a carbon steel base using a high-temperature (approximately 850–950 °C) vacuum brazing process.
+This technique is intended to minimize oxidation while creating a durable, scratch-resistant surface.
+Diamond’s high thermal conductivity (900–2320 W/mK) promotes rapid and even heat distribution, which can be advantageous for high-heat cooking methods such as searing and stir-frying.
+Hydrogen termination of the diamond particles may further enhance non-stick properties by increasing surface hydrophobicity, and in some designs, silicone resin fillers are used to improve coating integrity.
+Although it is marketed as a robust alternative to conventional non-stick finishes, its long-term durability remains under study.